-After main (kernel/main.c:11) initializes several devices and subsystems, it creates the first process by calling userinit (kernel/proc.c:197).
-The first process executes a small program, initcode.
-S (user/initcode.S:1), which re-enters the kernel by invoking the exec system call.
+After main (kernel/main.c:11) initializes several devices and subsystems, it creates the first process by calling userinit (kernel/proc.c:212).
+The first process executes a small program written in RISC-V assembly, initcode.S (user/initcode.S:1), which re-enters the kernel by invoking the exec system call.
 As we saw in Chapter 1, exec replaces the memory and registers of the current process with a new program (in this case, /init).
-Once the kernel has completed exec, it returns to user space and runs /init.
-Init (user/init.c:11) creates a new console device file if needed and then opens it as file descriptors 0, 1, and 2.
-Then it loops, starting a console shell, handles orphaned zombies until the shell exits, and repeats.
+Once the kernel has completed exec, it returns to user space in the /init process.
+Init (user/init.c:15) creates a new console device file if needed and then opens it as file descriptors 0, 1, and 2.
+Then it starts a shell on the console.
 The system is up.